-Statement.cancel and Statement.setQueryTimeout are not supported in the server-side internal driver.
-The server-side internal driver runs in the single-threaded server process; the Oracle JVM implements Java threads within this single-threaded process.
-If the server-side internal driver is executing a SQL statement, then no Java thread can call Statement.cancel.
-This also applies to the Oracle JDBC monitor
+Note: The Statement.cancel method and the Statement.setQueryTimeout method are not supported in the server-side internal driver.
+The server-side internal driver runs in the single-threaded server process and the Oracle JVM implements Java threads within this single-threaded process.
+If the server-side internal driver is executing a SQL statement, then no Java thread can call the Statement.cancel method.
+This also applies to the Oracle JDBC monitor thread.